3gData/3gData.github.io/index.md

 ## Self-Building-Bridge
 Just as it sounds!
 A bridge that builds itself.\
-All Lighting and building and Scripting is done by me.
+All Lighting building and Scripting are done by me.

 **Night**